SAFCSP-Team/priority-queue-project/README.md

 ### Implementation

-* Implement the store method in the `PriorityQueue` class, which stores a task based on its priority.
+* Implement the `add` method in the `PriorityQueue` class, which stores a task based on its priority.
-* Implement the dequeue/process method in the `PriorityQueue` class, which removes the task with the highest priority.
+* Implement the `dequeue`/process method in the `PriorityQueue` class, which removes the task with the highest priority.
 * Finally run the main method.
 The output should be as follows:

 ```